MichealCodez/awesome-project-ideas/projects/readme_example.md

 ---
-name: Project Idea Proposal
+name: "[Project Idea] - Your Project Idea Title"
 about: Propose a new project idea for collaboration
-title: "[Project Idea] - Your Project Idea Title"
 ---

 ## Project Idea